isabelafaraujo/Django-template/README.md

 #### Files: API.serializer e API.view

-For project organization, inside each application's directory, a folder must be created for the serializers and views of that respective application
+For project organization, inside each application's directory, a folder must be created for the serializers and views of that respective application.

 ##### Serializer

 The principle of a serializer is to transform data so that it can be stored and transmitted to be utilized in other context but without losing information, even if its format is different.
 Some can be simple, just to map data like a dictionary, others can be more complex at the point of executing validations that can check the final data translation process.
-In this case, all the fields in the model were added, this was made explicit in the line
+In this case, all the fields in the model were added, this was made explicit in the line:
 ```
 fields = '_all_'
 ```